-The DMFT External Practicum is designed to provide the student with a supervised fulltime clinical experience, emphasizing a relationally focused practice.
-The minimum time requirement to complete external practicum obligations is six to eight hours per week over the course of two academic terms.
+The DMFT External Practicum is designed to provide the student with a supervised full-time clinical experience, emphasizing a relationally focused practice.
+The minimum time requirement to complete external practicum obligations is 10 to 15 hours per week over the course of two academic terms.
 Before beginning External Practicum, students will work with the DFT Internship Coordinator to develop an External Practicum site and a contract with that site.
-Prior to beginning the external practicum experience, students must have a completed and signed copy of the internship contract signed by themselves, their internship site supervisor, their faculty supervisor, and the Department Chair.
+Prior to beginning the external practicum experience, students must have a completed, approved, and signed copy of the internship contract, signed by themselves, their internship site supervisor, their faculty supervisor, and the Department Chair.
 If proof of professional liability insurance coverage is needed for the Practicum site, a copy can be obtained from the Internship Coordinator.
 Practica will be evaluated by both the site supervisor and faculty supervisor each term, using the DFT program's practicum evaluation forms.
 Students will be invited to assess their own performance as well.
-These forms, designed by faculty, closely assess clinical skills and can be obtained online at our SHSS website and from the student's faculty supervisor.
+These forms, designed by faculty, closely assess clinical skills and can be obtained online at our SHSS website.